PolideaInternal/airflow/BREEZE.rst

 that are started in the same docker-compose command.
 Those are required by some of the tests as described in `TESTING.rst <TESTING.rst#airflow-integration-tests>`_.

 By default Breeze starts only airflow-testing container without any integration enabled.
-You can start the additional integrations by passing ``--integration`` flag when starting Breeze You can specify several ``--integration`` flags to start more than one integration at a time.
+If you selected ``postgres` or ``mysql`` backend, also container with the selected backend is started (but only the one that is selected).
+You can start the additional integrations by passing ``--integration`` flag with appropriate integration name when starting Breeze.
+You can specify several ``--integration`` flags to start more than one integration at a time.
-Also you can specify ``--integration all`` to start all integrations.
+Finally you can specify ``--integration all`` to start all integrations.

 Once integration is started, it will continue to run until the environment is stopped with ``breeze --stop-environment`` flag.